 These courses are not program requirements; however, they must be completed in order to be eligible to graduate from the college.
+Completion of the degree is necessary to be eligible for licensure as a registered nurse in most states.
 Students may choose a satisfier course from the college catalog and take the course during a semester of their preference.
 Suggested semesters to take the courses are listed below.

-(C2) Mathematics Competency1 (Suggested: 3rd Nursing semester)
+Mathematics Competency1 (C2)(Suggested: 3rd Nursing semester)

-(C4) Computer Literacy Competency1 (Suggested: 2nd Nursing semester)
+Computer Literacy Competency1 (C4) (Suggested: 2nd Nursing semester)

-(C5) Human Experience Competency (Suggested: Non-Nursing semester)
+(C5)Human Experience Competency (Suggested: Non-Nursing semester)